MatteoWohlrapp/pix2pix/README.md

 ### Branches Overview

-- **main**: Base implementation with normal reconstruction adapted to handle CheXpert and UCSF-PDGM datasets.
+- **master**: Base implementation with normal reconstruction adapted to handle CheXpert and UCSF-PDGM datasets.

 - **reweighting**: Implementation of undersampling/oversampling based on sensitive attributes to mitigate bias.